Our Share of Night: 1960-1976: Rosario

-After the marriage of Rosario and Juan and the birth of Gaspar, Florence and Mercedes tell Rosario how immortality can be attained: a medium can transfer his consciousness to the body of his child once the child turns twelve.
-Therefore, they want Juan to transfer his consciousness to Gaspar.
+After the marriage of Rosario and Juan and the birth of Gaspar, Florence and Mercedes tell Rosario that the Darkness has informed them how immortality can be attained: by transferring one's consciousness to the body of their child.
+The Darkness dictates that the first to do so must be Juan, so he can continue to act as the medium when his heart fails.
+Because the process is too strenuous for a young child, they want Juan to transfer his consciousness to Gaspar after his twelfth birthday.
 Juan and Rosario fight, as this would mean the death of Gaspar's soul, and Juan leaves.
 When he returns, he tells Rosario that he will put a seal on Gaspar to keep the Order from finding him once he turns twelve.
 To obtain this seal, he must sacrifice something to the Darkness, and to put the seal into effect, he must injure Gaspar; he will also give the child to his brother Luis to raise.

 Rosario's estranged cousin Betty returns with her daughter Adela.
 Rosario warns Betty not to participate in the ceremony, but Betty does so anyway, and the Darkness eats part of Adela's arm.
 Juan and Rosario decide after this to move to Buenos Aires and take Betty and Adela to live near them as well.